vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 followed the same population curve, what would our global power demand be today, in TW?
 How does this compare to the actual 18 TW we use today?

 2. Notice that on logarithmic plots,[^34] factors of ten on the logarithmic axis span the same distance.
-This applies for any numerical factor- not just ten.[^35] Shorter (minor) tick marks between labeled (major) ticks multiply the preceding tick label by 2, 3, 4, 5, 6, 7, 8, 9.
+This applies for any numerical factornot just ten.[^35] Shorter (minor) tick marks between labeled (major) ticks multiply the preceding tick label by 2, 3, 4, 5, 6, 7, 8, 9.
 The graphic below illustrates the constant distance property for a factor of two.[^36] Now try a different multiplier (not 2 or 10), measuring the distance between tick marks, and report/draw how you graphically verified that your numerical factor spans the same distance no matter where you "slide" it on the axis.

 Hint: It is perfectly acceptable to hold a (preferably transparent) straight-edge up to a graph!